orbitalquark/textadept/doc/01_Introduction.md

 Textadept contains the same amount of code since its inception while evolving into a vastly superior editor.

-### Ridiculously Extensible
+### Remarkably Extensible

-Textadept is ridiculously extensible.
+Textadept is remarkably extensible.
 Designed to be that way from the very beginning, the editor's features came later.
 Most of Textadept's internals use Lua, from syntax highlighting to opening and saving files to searching and replacing and more.
 Textadept gives you complete control over the entire